-Other features include Tab Previews that gives quick glances of what you’re browsing.
-Whereas Tab Pages lets you decide how many tabs per page to view.
+Other features include Tab Previews that give quick glances of what you’re browsing, whereas Tab Pages lets you decide how many tabs per page to view.
 You can also pin tabs whenever you need them.
 For managing multiple social accounts, you can use the Session Tabs.

 The only downside to Brave is the lack of extensions, and if you rely a lot on Chrome extensions for productivity, you might get disappointed here.

 Available for: Windows, Mac, Linux

 - Loads pages faster

 - Blocks ads and user tracking

 6. Torch Browser

 Torch is another alternative to Google that comes loaded with multimedia-based features.
 This browser has a built-in Media Grabber that lets you save audio or video files from the internet.
 You can play videos in the Torch Player even before they have finished downloading.
 For easy and quick downloading, it has a built-in torrent client, so you can manage torrents straight from the browser.